nesciosium/CY_BSE_Portfolio/index.md

 **How it Works:**
 On the Edge Impulse platform, I feed various images of common grocery list items such as fruits and snacks into a convolutional neural network (CNN), which is a type of machine learning program made for processing images.
 The neural network will then train and test on the data I have provided in order to accurately identify where and what grocery items I will provide so that it can identify and price the objects in a much more efficient way compared to conventional methods of checking out groceries.

+Figure 4: Precision score for my machine learning model

 <img src="stats.png"
      width="500"
      height="500"/>

 Neural Network: A neural network is a form of artificial intelligence that mimics the human brain in order to process data.
 This type of artificial intelligence uses various hidden layers and nodes in order to process the given data and output a desired result.

+Figure 3: Example of the architecture of a machine learning model

 <img src="cnn.png"
      width="1000"